A unified stochastic approximation framework for learning in games: Acknowledgments

-\begin{algo}[\Acl{EG}] Going a step further from \eqref{eq:SGA}, the \acdef{EG} algorithm of \citet{Kor76} is based on the following principle: starting at some ``base'' state $\curr$, the players first take a gradient step to an interim, ``leading'' state $\lead$; subsequently, to anticipate their payoff landscape, they update the base state $\curr$ with gradient information from $\lead$ instead of $\curr$.
+\begin{algo}[\Acl{EG}] Going a step further from \eqref{eq:SGA}, the (stochastic) \acdef{EG} algorithm of \citet{Kor76} is based on the following principle: starting at some ``base'' state $\curr$, the players first take a gradient step to an interim, ``leading'' state $\lead$; subsequently, to anticipate their payoff landscape, they update the base state $\curr$ with gradient information from $\lead$ instead of $\curr$, and the process repeats.
 Formally, this leads to the policy